Teaching Race at UVA, 2018

 - Claudrena Harold, Ph.D., Professor of African American and African Studies and History

 - Jennie S. Knight, Ph.
-D., Assistant Vice Provost for Faculty Development
+D., Associate Vice Provost for Faculty Development

 - Phyllis Leffler, Ph.D., Professor Emerita of History